A note about insurance:

-Please note that insurance companies usually do not fully reimburse testing services.
-This is because the insurance company does not consider psychological testing “medically necessary”.
-Alternatively, your insurance company may reimburse fewer hours than billed.
-For example the company may only reimburse 5 hours of psychological testing, whereas 12-18 hours are typically taken for a full evaluation.
+Insurance companies usually do not fully reimburse psychological testing services.
+This is often because the insurance company does not consider psychological testing “medically necessary”.
+Sometimes only a portion of testing will be covered, for example, 4 hours when 12-18 hours are typically required for a full evaluation.
 It is your responsibility to verify coverage with your insurance company prior to consenting to services.

 One half of the estimated cost of testing is due at the beginning of testing, with the balance due at your results review appointment.
 I will not provide the results of your evaluation until payment has been made in full.
 Payment can be made by cash, check, or credit card.

-Please consider the following very carefully if you wish me to bill your insurance company. :
+Please consider the following very carefully if you wish to use insurance. :

 - Insurance companies require a mental health diagnosis (e.g. OCD, ADHD) before reimbursing.
 The insurance company will only reimburse if THEY (not you or me) consider psychological testing “medically necessary.”
 The medical diagnosis goes into your health record.

 - Health insurance companies always have access to your healthcare records.
 Your information may be shared with databases that are accessed by organizations such as life insurance companies.
 This may affect your ability to obtain health or life insurance or even employment in the future.
 For example, if you apply for a job, your future employer may ask you to sign a waiver authorizing the release of your health information in order to be considered eligible for the position.

 - Health insurance companies require your personal information before they determine what, if anything, they will cover.
 An average of 14 people views each claim while it is being processed.